November 29th 12:30 pm -

 Attendees will leave with a deeper understanding of why credit unions are unique and more importantly, how credit unions are well suited to make a tangible impact on the lives of our members and the greater communities we serve.

 Attendees will return to their credit unions with a greater appreciation for the Movement as a whole, as well as with ideas to help grow membership, understand and solve the specific needs of members, and increase loyalty.

 The registration price of $685 is inclusive of 2-nights lodging, workshop materials, and all meals.
-The registration deadline has been extended to Friday, November 16th.

 Who should attend?